vuejs/docs/src/cookbook/debugging-in-vscode.md

 # Debugging in VS Code

 Every application reaches a point where it's necessary to understand failures, small to large.
-In this recipe, we explore a few workflows for VS Code users who would like to debug their application in the browser.
+In this recipe, we explore a few workflows for VS Code users who would like to debug their applications in the browser.

 This recipe shows how to debug [Vue CLI](https://github.com/vuejs/vue-cli) applications in VS Code as they run in the browser.